meliorism-ink/meliorism-ink/docs/diary/2023/january.md

 What's going on in my mind -
 * Sometimes, one should not think logically and do what the gut says.
 * If you are doing something you don't like, you are gonna suck at it.

+## Tuesday 30th

+[Bellary](https://goo.gl/maps/M6ajd6eLLGikb4Lj6) trip was a good memoir.
+Divya has always been a caring and supportive friend.
+I have seen her growing from a shoe-stepper to a good data science student to a better progessional.
+I wish her all the good luck with her marriage and her experiments with [Mitahara](https://mitahara.co/).

+I watched a beautiful sunset at Bellary fort.
+[Her highness Princess Nidhi](https://twitter.com/Nidhi_vinaykiya) took us on a tour of her empire.
+[Food Bells](https://goo.gl/maps/NRU9GAAfZqh6gPki6) is a great place for hangout in Bellary.

+Back to brainstorming on Twople(twople.club)